What are Financial Assets?

 Finally, the amortized cost method is used to account for debt instruments.
 These financial assets are intended for collecting contractual cash flows until maturity.
 Debt instruments are different from FVPL investments because FVPL is intended to be held for a certain period and then sold.
 The debt instrument is recorded at its acquisition cost; any premium or discount is amortized over the life of the investment using the effective interest rate method, and transaction costs, if any, are capitalized.

 Thank you for reading CFI’s guide to financial assets.
 CFI is the official provider of the FMVA Financial Modeling Certification, designed to transform anyone into a world-class financial analyst.
-To develop your career, these additional resources will be helpful:
+To advance your career, these additional CFI resources will be helpful: